 That same weekend is the annual Rockabilly Reunion with vintage cars, pin up gals, and live music.
 It’s pretty fun and unique!
 You definitely feel like you are back in the 50s.

 Havasu Balloon Festival – This January event kicks off the year in Lake Havasu.
-Even though you likely won’t be swimming in the lake, it really is something else to see hot air balloons floating across the mountains and water.
+Even though you likely won’t be swimming in the lake, it’s cool to see hot air balloons floating across the mountains and water.

 Along many of the campsites are informational parks with cool cacti gardens and hiking trails.
 Fall marks the start of great camping weather, so go check it out!

 There is so much more to Lake Havasu than most people realize.
 We hope that you enjoyed your summer and can prolong it a little more with a weekend getaway to our favorite Arizona lake!
 Email us for help planning your Lake Havasu weekend at hi@RichLivingLessSpending.com.